-CCIR has shared with CAFII the news that, likely due to limited time and resources, the auditors/reviewers from the IMF will be taking a sample-based approach to Canada.
+CCIR has shared with CAFII the news that, likely due to limited time and resources, the auditors/reviewers from the International Monetary Fund (IMF) will be taking a sample-based approach to Canada.

-CCIR learned in recent months that the IMF auditors will be looking at just Ontario and Quebec.
-They'll be on-site beginning in June, and working mainly out of Ottawa.
-They'll be looking at a wide range of financial system areas including banking, securities, clearing, solvency, and insurance.
+They'll be looking at just Ontario and Quebec, and the other provinces and territories will get off lightly.
+The auditors will be on-site beginning in June, and working mainly out of Ottawa.
+They'll be looking at a wide range of financial system areas including banking, securities, clearing, solvency, and insurance